As shoe fans and apprentice shoe reviewers, runners often keep looking for a reliable running shoe size comparison

 I just felt it was not enough room for me because I was barely getting that half a thumb width at the top.

 Although their size chart seems to also give it up around my size, they don’t actually give a centimeter size, but I think you can extrapolate when it says on the box it’s the 32 (12.5”).

-So, I think basically Nike and Saucony sizing are exactly the same at least they are in my size.
+So, I think basically Nike and Saucony sizing is exactly the same at least in my size.
 So, I’m happy to have to take a 13 in both of them.

 I never actually had an ON shoe so it might be a good test to see what size I would actually take based on their size chart.